vishal2505/terraform_certification/terraform_notes.md

 ## Terraform Enterprise

-A Terraform Enterprise install that is provisioned on a network that does not have Internet access is generally known as an **air-gapped install**.
+1. A Terraform Enterprise install that is provisioned on a network that does not have Internet access is generally known as an **air-gapped install**.
 These types of installs require you to pull updates, providers, etc. from external sources vs. being able to download them directly.
+2. Single Sign-On is a feature of Terraform Enterprise and Terraform Cloud for Business.
+It is NOT available in Terraform Cloud (free tier).